Whether you’re building your dream home, or redreaming your old home, here’s everything you need to know about breaking ground in White City.

 - As per Town Bylaws, weeping tile, garage floor drains, sewage pools, and sump pits cannot be connected to the Town’s sewer system.
 These must drain into the owner’s property.

-- Every property owner shall permit the Town of White City or its authorized representative, Professional Building Inspectors, to enter any building or premises at any reasonable time for the purpose of administering or enforcing the Building Bylaw or the Zoning Bylaw.
+- Every property owner shall permit the Town of White City or its authorized representative, Professional Building Inspections, to enter any building or premises at any reasonable time for the purpose of administering or enforcing the Building Bylaw or the Zoning Bylaw.
 Please see the Inspections page for further information on the types of inspections required for your building permit.

 - An agreement between the Town and the Builder/Contractors must be signed at the time of the issuance of the Building Permit (Exhibit “A” to Bylaw No. 601-16).
 The stipulations of this signed agreement must be completed before the occupancy deposit can be refunded to the home builder.